So What Is Coaching Exactly?!

 JULY 19,2017 | MANAGEMENT | By SARA KELLY

-Coaching is one of the most confused topics in management.
+Coaching is one of the most confusing topics in management.

 Whilst training is undeniably important, especially when a new employee joins the company and needs to learn core skills, research has shown coaching can, in many cases, provide the most benefits to employee performance.